 In order for visitors to the Alberta Children’s Hospital to easily navigate the halls of the facility this series of four “way finding” plaques were called into service.
 The animal motifs, bison, eagle, bear and coyote are a continuation of the theme embodied by the sculptures in the central lobby of the hospital.
 This theme, loosly borrowed from aboriginal lore, assigns an animal totem to each of the cardinal points.
 The north is represented by the coyote, the east by the bison, the south by the eagle and the west by the grizzly bear.
 One need only follow the appropriate animal totem, affixed to the wall, to find ones way amoung the wings of the facility.

 Marking many Arctic ridge tops are human made stone figures called “inukshuks”.
 They are way-finding symbols for native people and historically were used to drive caribou along certain routes.
 This caribou uses the inukshuk as a convenient scratching post.
-This is a photo of the clay model in progress.
 “High up in the Arctic” is a piece that is very personal to Rick.
 In 2009, on a hunt in Nunavut Territory, Canada, he was lucky enough to harvest a beautiful Arctic Island Caribou bull that officially scores 416 SCI points to become the new world record.
 At the 2010 SCI convention in Reno the rack was panel scored and beat the old record by 29 points.
 And to honor the event, the caribou bull depicted in the bronze “High up in the Arctic” bears a replica of the set of antlers of Rick’s new world record trophy.
 Each piece, in the limited edition bronze series, entitled “High up in the Arctic”, will unofficially be marked as one of forty-eight as befitting a new world record.
 It will also have an official foundry serial number.
 This sculpture is 18 inches long and 15″ tall.
-It is mounted on fine walnut wood.
-4800 US includes shipping in US and Canada.
+It is mounted on fine walnut wood. $8500 CDN includes shipping in US and Canada.

 “Twin Otters” is a limited edition bronze sculpture of two young river otters in their river environment.
 These twins are still more interested in playing than earning a living.
 This sculpture is 13.5 inches tall and is mounted on black marble and fine walnut wood.
 It is a limited edition of 36 of which there is only one casting remaining for sale on the primary market.
 This sculpture has the serial number, #1/36. $27oo. includes shipping is US and Canada